Kids’ Savings: Bank Accounts For Children

-When it comes to kids bank accounts you need to decide what the aim is; do you want to teach your child to save or is the focus more on doing some serious saving?
-Although not without restrictions, there’s a host of good banking options for kids from the financial institutions – it’s a fun time to teach kids about savings, and there’s some serious interest to earn on the side.
-You can learn about the pitfalls of kid's savings and discover the banking options right here.
+When it comes to kids bank accounts you may need to decide what the aim is; do you want to teach your child to save or is the focus more on doing some serious saving and interest earning?
+Although not without restrictions, there are a host of banking options for kids.
+It’s a fun time to teach kids about savings, and there’s some serious interest to earn as well.
+You can learn more about kid's savings accounts and discover some of the bank account options right here.

-Starting your children off early with banking can be a rewarding venture, since most banks are fiercely competing for new savers’ business – if a bank can grasp a saver young, they have a better chance of keeping a customer for life.
-Use this angle to your advantage and seek out the most competitive rate.
-In essence, you should be looking for:
+Starting your children off early with banking can be a rewarding venture, since most banks are fiercely competing for new savers’ business.
+If a bank can grasp a saver young, they have a better chance of keeping a customer for life.
+In essence, some things to look for are:

-- No fees (your child’s savings will probably begin small, so you definitely don;t want fees)
+- No monthly fees - your child’s savings will probably begin small, so you definitely want to avoid fees

-- The highest rate possible – it sounds obvious, but there are some really competitive rates available currently for kids and, just as a small savings fund suffers significantly from fees, it benefits equally significantly from a generous interest rate
+- A high rate of interest – it sounds obvious, but there are some really competitive rates available currently for kids and, just as a small savings fund suffers significantly from fees, it benefits from a higher interest rate

 - Any access limitations – do you have constant free access to your funds or will you be charged if you withdraw?